ValentinKil/ValentinKil.github.io/_pages/about.md

 I organise the <a href="https://youngstatmlseminar.github.io" class="special-link">Oxford Young Statistician Seminar</a>.

+I regularly serve as a reviewer for conferences and journals including NeurIPS, ICLR, AISTATS, and TMLR.

 I was a <i>Normalien</i> (trainee civil servant) at the École Normale Supérieure de Rennes ([ENS Rennes](https://international.ens-rennes.fr)) in the Mathematics Department.
 In 2023, I studied in the [M2 Mathematics of Randomness](https://www.universite-paris-saclay.fr/en/education/master/mathematics-and-applications/m2-mathematics-randomness)  at Paris-Saclay University.
 In 2022, I ranked 39th in the <i>[agrégation](https://en.wikipedia.org/wiki/Agrégation)</i>  of Mathematics.